maratsubkhankulov/trust-website/_posts/2018-01-09-which-tokens-are-supported.md

 title: "Which tokens are supported?"
 ---

+The tokens supported are as follows:

++ ERC20
++ ERC223

-ERC20 and ERC223 tokens are supported and fully compatible with Trust Wallet.
-Follow [etherscan](https://etherscan.io/tokens) to view the complete list of ERC20 tokens.
+> Follow [etherscan](https://etherscan.io/tokens) to view the complete list of ERC20 tokens.